-Linux support for LEON3/4 is available in the LEON Linux 3.10 kernel distributed here and in the official Linux kernel from kernel.org.
+Linux support for LEON3/4 is available in the LEON Linux 4.9 and 3.10 kernels distributed here and in the official Linux kernel from kernel.org.
 The LEON Linux kernel is based on a long term stable version of the mainline also used by the Long Term Stable Initiative (LTSI) project to ensure that the kernel is actively maintained by a large community and industry.
 The LEON kernel supports SPARC V8 systems with floating point (FPU) and memory management unit (MMU) in both single-core and symmetric multi-processing (SMP) configurations.
 The overview document describes the LEON Linux software environment and requirements.
 All host tools and Linux software are provided in full source.
+Documentation, toolchain and software can be downloaded from our Linux download page.

 LINUXBUILD is Cobham Gaisler's open-source embedded software development environment for Linux.
 It focuses on connecting all LEON utilities with the Linux kernel and applications to obtain a Linux image.
 It integrates all required steps including configuration and cross building of Linux kernel, root file system, LEON Linux Loader and boot loader into a single graphical user interface.
 The Buildroot package has been integrated to allow rapid development of embedded Linux systems.